millicast/streaming-sdk-react-native-getting-started/README.md

 <img src="assets/setMicAndroidEmulator.png" alt="drawing" width="500"/>

+## Setting up Emulator for iOS

+If you want to test the Publish feature in iOS you will need an actual Apple device, as the Apple emulator does not allow access to the camera.

 ## Usage

 In order to run the example app, it is necessary to have Yarn installed.
 You can do this by simply running the following command: